posener/posener.github.io/_posts/2018-10-10-goroutine-scoped-context.md

 title: Goroutine Scoped Context Proposal
 ---

-The Context design in Go is beautiful and powerful.
+The context design in Go is beautiful and powerful.
 But like all things, it also can be improved.
 In this post I will present the major problems I currently see in the context system, a backward compatible solution to those problems,